Lewa House: Our full report

 Lewa House's main activities around the conservancy are game drives and game walks.
 The lodge has three open-sided Land Cruisers, each equipped with bean bags and camera platforms, seating up to 7 guests in rows of 2, 2 and 3.
 Where possible, every couple or group will get their own vehicle.
 The wildlife is abundant and pretty spectacular – in a stay of a few days you're likely to see elephants and both black and white rhinos on numerous occasions, and have countless encounters with grazers and browsers of every description from tiny dik-dik to lofty reticulated giraffe.
 Lewa is on a wildlife corridor between the highlands to the south and northern Kenya: the conservancy perimeter, while fenced and patrolled, has gaps to the north, south and west, allowing all the wildlife – with the exception of the rhinos – to disperse as mood and seasons dictate.
 Ingenious wildlife “gates" use heavy posts to block the passage of rhinos while allowing slimmer or taller species to move through.
 Rare Grevy's zebra are a particular feature at Lewa, as are Beisa oryx.
 Lions and cheetahs are quite often seen, leopards less commonly.

 As well as game drives, guests at Lewa House can be escorted by Calum on game walks.
 He is a fully qualified FGASA trails guide, and carries a heavy-duty .458 Winchester magnum rifle, so you will not only be well informed but also very well protected.
-When we stayed here in 2019 there was no additional charge for game walks.

 Lewa's hand-axe site is a fascinating reminder of human evolution and changing landscapes.
 It's located on what used to be the shores of a wide lake, and there are hundreds of hand axes, large, sharp-edged stone tools shaped by blows from another stone, scattered about on the ground.
 Answers to the fascinating questions about the identity and purpose of the makers – why here? why they left them behind? a factory? a market place? – are all up for grabs.
 There's a strict rule against taking souvenirs, however.

 If you're interested in Lewa's rhino conservation work, you can visit the communications and security headquarters at the main Lewa Conservancy HQ.
 A monitor on the wall tracks rhino movements and wall charts identify individuals through ear-notchings.
 It's a slightly sobering reminder of the gravity of the round-the-clock work here.
-During our visit in 2017, a tiny black rhino orphan, Kilifi, was being hand-reared and was usually to be seen with his guard in the woods nearby.
-When we visited in 2019 Kilifi was somewhat older and had been released into the Conservancy.

-Other activities include: visiting the Ngare Ndare forest (US$40 entry) towards the foothills of Mount Kenya; a visit to the Il Ngwesi Maasai community's village, an hour's drive north of Lewa House (US$35 per person, payable at the village); riding at Lewa Wilderness (an afternoon ride is included for every three-night stay at Lewa House); dog-training with the Lewa security guys and their bloodhounds; and simple fly-camping, which is particularly popular with teenagers and can be included at no extra charge.
+Other activities include: visiting the Ngare Ndare forest towards the foothills of Mount Kenya; a visit to the Il Ngwesi Maasai community's village, an hour's drive north of Lewa House (US$35 per person, payable at the village); riding at Lewa Wilderness (an afternoon ride is included for every three-night stay at Lewa House); dog-training with the Lewa security guys and their bloodhounds; and simple fly-camping, which is particularly popular with teenagers and can be included at no extra charge.

 Finally, if you ask ahead or stay long enough, you may get the chance to be briefly involved with the conservancy's veterinary and management practices, for example elephant darting, or managing individual animals that need attention.
 Such opportunities are, however, very much off the menu of standard activities and cannot be guaranteed.